- New to Safe Routes to School?

 Michigan’s Safe Routes to School program is managed by the Michigan Department of Transportation (MDOT), with training, logistical, administrative, and technical support from the Michigan Fitness Foundation.

 The purposes of Safe Routes to School programs are:

 - To enable and encourage children in grades K-8, including those with disabilities, to walk and bicycle to school;

 - To make bicycling and walking to school a safer and more appealing transportation choice, thereby encouraging a healthy and active lifestyle from an early age;

 - To facilitate the planning, development, and implementation of projects and activities that will improve safety and reduce traffic, fuel consumption, and air pollution in the vicinity of elementary schools.

-Federal funding for Safe Routes to School was re-authorized as part of the surface transportation bill (MAP-21) signed into law in July 2012.
+Federal funding for Safe Routes to School was re-authorized as part of the surface transportation bill (FAST Act) signed into law in December 2015.
 As a result, every state has access to funds to help communities implement infrastructure improvements and noninfrastructure activities to encourage and enable students to safely walk and bike to school.

 Michigan’s SR2S History

 In 2003, the Michigan Department of Transportation, through the Federal Highway Administration Transportation Enhancement Program, funded a two-year state Safe Routes to School pilot project which was administered by the Michigan Fitness Foundation.
 The purpose of the project was to develop materials and procedures to help Michigan elementary schools begin and sustain SR2S initiatives.

 - Forming an active, multi-disciplinary state coalition of more than 25 agencies, departments, non-profits, for-profits and elementary school representatives;